projectmesa/mesa/paper/paper.md

 Mesa is an open-source Python framework for agent-based modeling (ABM) that enables researchers to create, analyze, and visualize agent-based simulations.
 Mesa provides a comprehensive set of tools and abstractions for modeling complex systems, with capabilities spanning from basic agent management to sophisticated representation of spaces within which agents interact.
 By leveraging Python's scientific computing ecosystem, Mesa offers a powerful yet accessible platform for researchers across disciplines.
 This paper presents Mesa in its current version (3.1.1) as of late 2024.

 # Statement of need
-Agent-based modeling is a powerful approach for studying complex systems across many disciplines, from economics and sociology to ecology and epidemiology.
-As simulations grow more sophisticated, researchers need frameworks that can efficiently handle complex agents and their environments, while remaining approachable and flexible.
-While established platforms like NetLogo and MASON exist, there is a clear need for a modern, Python-based framework that integrates with the scientific Python ecosystem and provides robust ABM capabilities.

-Mesa addresses this need by offering a modular, extensible framework that leverages Python's strengths in scientific computing and data analysis.
-It provides a comprehensive set of tools for creating, running, and analyzing agent-based models while maintaining Python's emphasis on readability and simplicity.

-# Core capabilities
 Agent-based models, or artificial societies, are composed of autonomous heteregouneous agents that are positioned in one or more space(s).
 Given a space, agents have *local* interactions with their neighbors.
 The aggregate dynamics of a system under study emerges from these local interactions (Epstein, chapter 2, AGENT-BASED COMPUTATIONAL MODELS AND GENERATIVE SOCIAL SCIENCE; Epstein Axtel (1996)).
 That is, "*situate an initial population of autonomous heterogeneous agents in a relevant spatial environment; allow them to interact according to simple local rules, and thereby generate—or “grow”—the macroscopic regularity from the bottom up*" (Epstein, axtel 1996; add page number!).

+Agent-based modeling is a powerful approach for studying complex systems across many disciplines, from economics and sociology to ecology and epidemiology.
+As simulations grow more sophisticated, researchers need frameworks that can efficiently handle complex agents and their environments, while remaining approachable and flexible.
+While established platforms like NetLogo and MASON exist, there is a clear need for a modern, Python-based framework for ABM that integrates with the scientific Python ecosystem.

+# Core capabilities
+Mesa offers a Python based framework for ABM that integrates with the wider scientific python ecosystem.
+Mesa provides a comprehensive set of tools for creating, running, and analyzing agent-based models while maintaining Python's emphasis on readability and simplicity.
 Mesa is implemented in pure Python (3.11+) with a modular architecture separating:
 1. Core ABM components (*i.e.,* agents, spaces, agent activation, control over random numbers)
 2. Data collection and support for model experimentation
 3. Visualization systems